Graduate Non-matriculated (GNM) and Non-matriculated (NM) Status

 - Programs grant GNM status and allow GNM/NM course registration on a case-by-case basis.
 Not all courses are eligible.

 - Acceptance as a GNM/NM student does not guarantee priority for later acceptance into a degree program.

 - Contact the program office directly for information about registration.

 - Credits earned as GNM may be transferable if a student is later admitted into a graduate degree program.

 - Credits earned as NM are generally not transferable to a graduate degree program.

 - GNM application requires that official transcripts be submitted for previous degrees.

-(Students not enrolled in an organized program such as CPMM or CHL, should speak with a program coordinator to assess their particular course interests and the likelihood of admission before proceeding.)
+Students should speak with a program coordinator to assess their particular course interests and the likelihood of admission before proceeding.